chrisdiggle1/CD-Fitness/README.md

 ##### Balsamiq Wireframes

-The website has 4 pages and was designed using Balsamiq Wireframes.
+The website has 6 pages.
+4 pages are accessible with links in the header, and there is also a thank you page you are dirceted to when you fill in the form and hit the 'lets go' button, and a 404 error page if the URL is incorrectly input.

 1. **Home Page**